 Were all the decisions we made perfect?
 Some were brilliant.
 Some I’d rather “undo”.
 But nonetheless the program was still immensely successful.
 As I illustrate in the book, organisations don’t need to make every choice perfect.
 To succeed, it’s often sufficient to make the consequential calls right more often than not.

 In my 20+ years of experience, the decisions that mattered most were rarely the big, obvious, board-level calls.
-They were the ones hiding in the middle of the pyramid — an interpretation of a regulatory clause that nearly killed a business model, a platform fork that nobody noticed until it was too late, a minor scope omission could have led to a disaster in operations.
+They were the ones hiding in the middle of the pyramid — an interpretation of a regulatory clause that threatened a business model, a platform fork that nobody noticed until it was too late, a minor scope omission could have led to a disaster in operations.
 These experiences, and the scars they left, became the foundation of this book.

 The other promise I made myself was that if I ever write a book, it will be 100% content – 0% filler.
 100% beer – 0% froth.
 I did my best to walk the talk by densely packing it with insights, grounding it in real-world practice, and keeping practical enough to apply on Monday morning.
 You’ll be the judge of whether I succeeded.